 A lumbar sympathetic nerve block may benefit certain conditions where vasodilation (which is the widening of blood vessels) or where pain affects the sympathetic nerves.
 Vasodilation helps relieve lower extremity pain caused by ischemia; a restriction of blood supply or flow.
 If the nerve block proves helpful, neurolysis can block pain, or spinal cord stimulation may be recommended.
 Neurolysis utilizes a chemical or other method to disable the nerve’s ability to transmit pain signals to the brain.

 Extremity pain conditions, such as Reflex Sympathetic Dystrophy (RSD) and Complex Regional Pain Syndrome (CRPS) may benefit from this procedure.
 Local anesthetic is commonly used to, which is effective for several hours.
 Although the local anesthetic provides short term pain relief, the nerve block may provide relief from chronic pain for days to weeks.
 A lumbar sympathetic block can help clarify an unclear diagnosis of RSD/CRPS.
 If the nerve block provides long term pain relief, it can be repeated.

 If you need an evaluation or consultation or are interested in Lumbar Sympathetic Block, please contact us at (201) 729-0001 and ask for one of our specialists.
-Our conveniently located clinics are in West Orange, Aberdeen, Clifton, and Lyndhurst.
 We offer weekday and weekend appointments.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.